BonzaiThePenguin/WikiSort/Chapter 2 - Merging.md

             insert = insert + 1
         Copy the remaining part of the buffer back into the array

-<br/><br/>
+* * *

-<b>Merging without overwriting the contents of the half-size buffer</b><br/>
+**Merging without overwriting the contents of the half-size buffer**

-Finally, if instead of assigning values we <i>swap</i> them to and from the buffer, we end up with a merge operation that still requires extra space, but doesn't overwrite any of the values that were stored in that extra space:<br/>
+Finally, if instead of assigning values we *swap* them to and from the buffer, we end up with a merge operation that still requires extra space, but doesn't overwrite any of the values that were stored in that extra space:

     Merge(array, A, B)
         Block swap the values in A with those in the buffer